wp-plugins/wp-easycart/trunk/readme.txt

 == Changelog ==
 NOTE: ALWAYS BACKUP THE products, design, and connection FOLDERS IN YOUR PLUGIN.

+= 1.2.0 =
+* New Release!
+We are now integrated with Quickbooks!
+Download and install the plugin extension from www.wpeasycart.com to begin automatically exporting your sale, customer, and product data to Quickbooks.
+* Improved PayPal Standard, now automatically forwarding to PayPal for payment.
+* Improved PayPal Payflow Pro.
+* Added PayPal Payments Pro.
+* Added GoeMerchant payment gateway.
+* Added Australian Post live shipping.
+* Advanced Language Editor Improved!
+Now you can add your own language editor text files and the store will automatically detect and add to the database.
 = 1.1.36 =
 * Bug Fix - Minor fix to address display upon checkout with PayPal Standard or SagePay 3D Secure.
 = 1.1.35 =